opensearch-project/documentation-website/_aggregations/bucket/auto-interval-date-histogram.md

 # Auto-interval date histogram

 Similar to the [date histogram aggregation]({{site.url}}{{site.baseurl}}/aggregations/bucket/date-histogram/), in which you must specify an interval, the `auto_date_histogram` is a multi-bucket aggregation that automatically creates date histogram buckets based on the number of buckets you provide and the time range of your data.
-The actual number of buckets returned is always less than or equal to the number of buckets you specified.
-This aggregation is particularly useful when you are working with time-series data and want to visualize or analyze data over different time intervals without specifying the interval size manually.
+The actual number of buckets returned is always less than or equal to the number of buckets you specify.
+This aggregation is particularly useful when you are working with time-series data and want to visualize or analyze data over different time intervals without manually specifying the interval size.

 ## Intervals